antoineMoPa/shadergif/README.md

 # Features

  * Upload textures
- * Download frames as a png zip to render videos and gifs with external software
+ * Download frames as a png zip
- * Create gifs with embedded encoder
+ * Create gifs
- * GPU sound: The image data is used to fill a sound stream
+ * Write and receive comments
+ * Gif previews - (Easy on visitor GPU, when compared to ShaderToy)

+# Experimental Features

+I do not test these often when releasing, so they might be broken sometimes.

+ * GPU sound (experimental, be careful with your ears/speakers)
- * MathJS prototyping mode: Prototype directly with plain math syntax
+ * MathJS prototyping mode (experimental)

+Write an issue or send me an email if you want to try it and it is broken.

 # Licence

 Shadergif is licenced under the terms of the GNU General Public License v3.0 or later.
 See LICENCE.txt for the full licence.

-# You want to code shadergif ?
+# You want to code ShaderGif ?

-First setup a server:
+A good first step would be to setup a local dev server:

 https://doc.shadergif.com/Development/Server/

+ShaderGif is coded with ruby on rails with some Vue.js in the frontend and lots of custom Javascript.
+Indentation should be with tabs.

 # Documentation